 sftp -o Port=<port> -o IdentityFile=<path_to_private_key> <username>@<host>

-Most of the operations available in our File API can be handled using a simplified CSV format.
+Most of the operations available in our File Transfer interface can be handled using a simplified CSV format.
 The charset should be encoded in UTF-8, with the fields of each line separated by a semi-colon

 ;.
 For more specific details on the file format, please see our Payments or Remittance File section.